Hartmut Löwen

-Hartmut Löwen (born May 23, 1963 in Hamm) is a German physicist working in the field of statistical mechanics and soft matter physics.
+Hartmut Löwen (born May 23, 1963, in Hamm) is a German physicist working in the field of statistical mechanics and soft matter physics.

 Career

-Hartmut Löwen studied physics, mathematics and chemistry at the Technical University of Dortmund from 1982, where he graduated in physics in 1986 and obtained his doctorate in 1987 on phase transitions in Polaron systems with Bernd Gerlach.
+Löwen studied physics, mathematics and chemistry at the Technical University of Dortmund beginning in 1982.
+He graduated in physics in 1986, and obtained his doctorate in 1987 on phase transitions in Polaron systems with Bernd Gerlach.

-He partially pointed out together with Gerlach the non-existence of phase transitions for many phonon systems and especially polaron systems, in contrast to that what was previously expected.
+With Gerlach, he proved the non-existence of phase transitions for many phonon systems and especially polaron systems, in contrast to what was previously expected.